jovotech/jovo-framework/docs/getting-started/README.md

 We highly recommend using the Jovo CLI if you want to benefit from all the features coming with Jovo.
 You can find alternatives on our [installation page](./installation './installation').

-Install the Jovo CLI globally with:
+Install the Jovo CLI globally by using the following command:

 ```sh
 $ npm install -g jovo-cli